entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The ventral process of the lateral rostral is located anteriorly, it could be relatively broad and shallow (e.g., *Rhabdoderma elegans*) or narrow and longer (e.g., *Macropoma lewesiensis*)."
+> - Clement *et al.* (2024): "The ventral process of the lateral rostral is located anteriorly, it could be relatively broad and shallow (e.g., *Rhabdoderma elegans*) or narrow and longer (e.g., *Macropoma lewesiensis*)."

 > - The coding of *Qujingodus* is ?.